amalnathm7/do-it/README.md

 </div>

 # Do-It
-A Todo-cum-Project Management Application to improve productivity in collaboration with Dinoy Raj K (https://github.com/Dinoy-Raj).
+A Todo-cum-Project Management Application, to improve productivity, in collaboration with Dinoy Raj K (https://github.com/Dinoy-Raj).

 ## Description
 Do-It is a cross-platform productivity application developed in Flutter.
 It helps users keep track of their notes, to-do and projects.